hannahkwarren/battleship/README.md

 Welcome to our terminal-based Battleship game! 🚢

-Specify your board size, place your ships, and play against the computer in this Ruby-based (v.
-2.7.2) adaptation of a classic board game.
+Specify your board size, create custom ships, place your ships on the board, and play against the computer in this Ruby (v.
+2.7.2) adaptation of the classic board game.

 We created this game as a paired project assignment in the first Module of Turing School of Software and Design.